London universities join growing list of institutions pushed into financial deficit

 45 per cent of UK universities reported deficits in 2025-2026

-Birkbeck, University of London and London Metropolitan University have each reported financial deficits for the 2025-2026 academic year, joining half of all higher education institutions in England.
+Birkbeck, University of London and London Metropolitan University have both reported financial deficits for the 2025-2026 academic year, joining half of all higher education institutions in England.

-Times Higher Education reports Birkbeck at a deficit of £7 million, and London Met at £12 million, with a total income drop of £20 million.
+According to the Times Higher Education, Birkbeck is at a deficit of £7 million and London Met is at £12 million, with a total income drop of £20 million.

 These are not unique cases.
-The Office for Students published a financial sustainability update in November 2025, with around 45 per cent, or 124 higher education providers, reported to be in a deficit for 2025-2026.
+In November 2025, The Office for Students published a financial sustainability update, which revealed that around 45 per cent, or 124 higher education providers, reported to be in a deficit for the 2025-2026 academic year.

 The update followed the Office for Students’ annual report in May 2025, which detailed the financial condition of the higher education sector in England based on data from universities, colleges and other institutions.